AN INTRODUCTION TO EFL (ENGLISH AS A FOREIGN LANGUAGE) TEACHING (INTRODUC. A LA ENSEÑANZA DEL INGLÉS

 - introduce language awareness activities

-- analyse, use and adapt existing resources on the market: textbooks, flashcards, posters, stories, songs, plays, rhymes, etc.
+- analyse, use and adapt existing resources on the market from a multimodal approach to foreign language teaching: textbooks, flashcards, posters, stories, songs, plays, rhymes, etc.

 - use the specific terminology that is central to English language teaching

-- understand the methods, strategies and techniques used in primary education and assume the role of the EFL teacher.
+- understand the methods, strategies and techniques used in primary education and assume the role of the EFL teacher in general and more particularly in multilingual and multicultural classrooms.

 - produce home/class-made materials